 About 90% of all marketing emails get delivered, while only about 2% of your Facebook followers actually see your Facebook post on their news feed.
 This means that your message is approximately 45x more likely to be seen in an email than on Facebook.

 3. EMAIL DRIVES CONVERSIONS

 There’s a reason email marketing has endured this long: it works.
 While brand awareness and other KPIs are nice, at the end of the day, it’s conversions that keep the world spinning.

 Here’s a stat for you: for every $1 spent on an email marketing campaign, the average business can expect to make $42 – that is a 4,200% ROI.
 So, yes, email marketing is cost-effective.
-But that’s only one piece to the puzzle.
+But that’s only one piece of the puzzle.

 Alternatively, email is a much more professional platform.
 When someone is checking their email inbox, they’re already expecting to be fed information, be it about a product, service, or party e-vites.
-In fact, email is the one place that a majority of customers actually want to receive promotional content.
-91% of Americans actually do want to receive promo emails.
-Then, it just becomes a matter of how often to send out those emails.
+In fact, email is the one place where a majority of customers actually want to receive promotional content.
+91% of Americans actually want to receive promo emails.
+Then, it just becomes a matter of how often to send those emails.
 Finding the right cadence can be a bit of trial and error.
-It might not be necessary to pump out 3 emails a day and flood people’s inboxes.
+It might not be necessary to pump out three emails a day and flood people’s inboxes.
 Even something as simple as a monthly newsletter-style email can be effective.

 Navigating the eCommerce landscape can be no small feat.
 At Boxwood, we’ve helped eCommerce companies up their conversion rates by 42% and can help your small business reach the same goals.